EsratMaria/Speech_Emotion_Recognition_Model/README.md

-# Speech Emotion Recognition Model
+# Speech Emotion Detection Classifier
-A speech emotion detection classifier on CREMA dataset.
-This classifier attempts to recognize human emotion and affective states from speech.

-(to be added soon)
+Emotion recognition is the part of speech recognition which is gaining more popularity and need for it increases enormously.